 %let cntvar=%sysfunc(attrn(&dsid, nvars)); /* The value of cntvar is 17*/

-3. Get the list of all variables with their type.
-I have used the PROC CONTENTS procedure to get the variable names and its type in a SAS dataset.
+Step 3.
+Get the list of all variables with their type.
+I have used the PROC CONTENTS procedure to get the variable names and their type in a SAS dataset.

 proc contents data=SASHELP.HEART varnum out=var(keep=name type) noprint;